 - Remove from the oven and allow it to cool for 5 minutes.
 Dust with some icing sugar and enjoy while warm.

 Please note that all my recipes are developed and tested in metric grams.
 I recommend that you use digital scales for a more accurate results.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.

-- You can use strong white bread flour, or a combination of plain flour and strong white flour (50:50).
+- Flour: You can use a mix of plain/ all purpose flour and strong white bread flour (50:50).

-- Other fillings ideas: Nutella (make sure it has spreadable consistency), butter and cinnamon sugar and butter, your favourite jam or spread, mixed nuts, dried fruit, etc.
+- Other fillings ideas: Nutella (make sure it has spreadable consistency), butter and cinnamon sugar, your favourite jam or spread, mixed nuts, dried fruit, etc.

-- For the savoury version, reduce the sugar in the dough ingredients to 15 g.
+- For the savoury version, reduce the sugar in the dough ingredients to 20g.
 Use your favourite pesto, tomato sauce, grated cheese and herbs for the filling.